bgianfo/lab-notebook/src/serenityos/gdb-port.md

 ## Bonus Bug: Kernel Process Name after `PT_TRACE_ME`

-After the initial port was compiling I started to debug what was wrong with out implementation that was causing gdb to hang.
+After the initial port was compiling I started to debug what in our implementation was causing gdb to hang.
 If you looked at the processes under `System Monitor` you can see see that we have two processes named `gdb`, one sitting `Suspended`, and one sitting `Selecting` which is serenity's way of indicating a process is waiting for something.